qjokers/voltdb/tests/geb/vmc/README.md

 Automated Tests of the VMC (VoltDB Management Center), Using GEB
 ================================================================

+This is a fake change, just so I can create a new branch to test my fix of the VDM Jenkins job, per ENG-14877.

 This file describes the GEB automated tests of the VMC (VoltDB Management Center), which is the new web UI, replacing the old Web Studio.
 These automated tests are believed to provide more than the level of coverage of the old